ewfx/aidhp-neural-nexus/README.md

 - Run npm run start to start the frontend.

 - The frontend should be accessible at http://localhost:3000.
+- For backend, we have go to the 'service' folder and execute: python app.py

 ## 🏗️ Tech Stack
 - 🔹 Frontend: React